 If you do not show up for the appointment or arrive late, you will forfeit your exam fee.

 Examination sites are equipped to provide any special arrangements you may need to take the exam if you have a qualifying disability.
-Fill out the ADA request form in the Candidate Bulletin and fax to PSI to request special testing arrangements in advance.

 The established testing fees in New Jersey are as follows: